galib19/galib19.github.io/_pages/about.md

   - /about.html
 ---

 I'm pursuing my Ph.D. in Computer Science at Michigan State University from Fall 2020.
-Currently, I'm looking for graduate research assistantship (GRA) opportunities.
+Currently, I'm working in [DMiner Lab @ MSU](https://www.egr.msu.edu/~ptan/dminer/) [Dr. Pang-Ning Tan](https://www.cse.msu.edu/~ptan/) as a Graduate Research Assistant (GRA).

 I have completed my Master of Science (MS) and Bachelor of Science (BS) in Software Engineering from the Institute of Information Technology, University of Dhaka, Bangladesh.